magento/merchdocs/src/quick-tour/moment-of-purchase.md

 PayPal Merchant Solutions
 :  It is easy to integrate a [PayPal Payments]({% link payment/paypal.md %}) account to provide your customers faster, more secure checkout options.

-Magento Shipping
-:  [Magento Shipping]({% link shipping/magento-shipping.md %}) provides seamless access to global carrier networks, and you can use customer experience rules to streamline operations and automate processes.
-It supports a variety of shipping methods so you can give your customers a choice at checkout.
-Customers can see a real-time estimate of shipping charges right from the shopping cart.

 Shipping Labels
 :  Merchants have complete control over package characteristics such as weight and size.
 [Shipping labels]({% link shipping/shipping-labels.md %}), rate, and bar code information originates directly from the carrier.
 You can easily generate labels for a single order or for multiple orders.